top of page

 RESEARCH

-Intellectual and developmental disabilities (ID and DD)
+1. What are Intellectual and developmental disabilities (ID and DD)?

 Intellectual disabilities are disorders that involve difficulties in mental tasks such as learning, reasoning, problem-solving, and so on.
 Developmental disabilities affect intellectual functioning, physical functioning, or both.
 Examples include Down syndrome, Autism Spectrum Disorder, cerebral palsy, Fragile X Syndrome, and more.